dhasterok/global_geochemistry/README.md

 Requirements:
 MATLAB is required to run .m codes and load any .mat files

+Some of the codes utilize geological province boundaries to assign metadata that can be used to examine chemical patterns in different tectonic environments.
+These models are contained within a separate GitHub repository dhasterok/global_tectonics.

 File structure:

+global_geochemistry/processing

 global_geochemistry/classification
   Contains codes that classify whole rock samples on the basis of chemistry

+global_geochemistry/physprop
+  Codes that estimate physical properties from geochemistry.

 global_geochemistry/protolith
   Contains codes associated with protolith classification, including the preparation of the dataset, training, validation, and analysis